SwethasriKavuri/Basic-Google-File-System/README.md

 Instructions to run the code:

-P.S. : The user should delete the directory ‘/tmp/gfs/chunks’ so that the files that were left from previous run gets removed.
-Our guess is that if we don’t remove that it sometimes leads to MessageTooBigException.
+It is recommeneded that the user should delete the directory ‘/tmp/gfs/chunks’ so that the files that were left from previous run gets removed.

 To run main process:
 	python3 -m da main.da

+Main.da file was used for testing during our local development.
+It contains the message formats for the different operations that we support and a complete end to end flow with different operations.

 To run Correctness Testing:
 	python3 -m da test.da <testCase Number> (testCases are numbered from 0-16)